Time fractional stochastic differential equations driven by pure jump L\'evy noise: Well-posedness of the equation

+Before we prove the well-posedness, we summarize some technical lemmas that will be used later in this paper.
 We denote by $\mathbb{D}[0,\infty)$ the space of all c\`adl\`ag functions defined on $[0,+\infty)$ with values in $\mathbb{R}$.
-The natural topology is the Skorohod topology.
-We will not dig into that topology and only need the following simple lemma: \begin{lem} Let $f$ be a function on $[0, \infty)$.
+The following simple lemma is easy to prove. \begin{lem} Let $f$ be a function on $[0, \infty)$.
 If $f_n(\cdot)$ is a sequence of c\`adl\`ag functions such that for all $T>0$, we have